 Some owners have been able to encourage their sugar gliders to only defecate in a certain area of the cage but this isn’t something that all sugar gliders will be willing to do.

-Luckily, sugar gliders are creatures of habit so you will soon notice the routine of when they defecate.
+Luckily, you will soon notice the routine of when your sugar gliders poo, as they are creatures of habit.
 Typically, they go to the bathroom after waking and then won’t need to for several hours.

 5. Use Pine Pellets